-2.5 Landscape & Public Realm
+2.5 Landscape and Public Realm

-- 2.5.1 Given the built-up nature of Central Bletchley there isn't a large amount of landscape and green open space provided within it most public realm is taken up by streets, with Stanier Square providing a flexible pedestrianised space at the western end of Queensway.
+2.5.1 Given the built-up nature of Central Bletchley there isn't a large amount of landscape and green open space provided within it - most public realm is taken up by streets, with Stanier Square providing a flexible pedestrianised space at the western end of Queensway.
+The existing footpaths along Queensway are generous in their width and facilitate easy pedestrian movement and circulation.

-The existing footpaths along Queensway are generous in their width and facilitate easy pedestrian movement and circulation. - 2.5.2 Queensway is lined with mature trees especially on its south side which gives it a strong green character. - 2.5.3 There are, however, some significant public green open spaces within close proximity to Central Bletchley, including Leon Recreation Ground, Eight Belles Park and the Blue Lagoon Nature Reserve.
-The latter is currently however poorly connected to Central Bletchley by foot and cycle. - 2.5.4 While there are no sites of heritage value within Central Bletchley, Bletchley Park which is located on the north western edge of Central Bletchley is a conservation area with numerous listed buildings.
+- 2.5.2 Queensway is lined with mature trees especially on its south side which gives it a strong green character. - 2.5.3 There are, however, some significant public green open spaces within close proximity to Central Bletchley, including Leon Recreation Ground, Eight Belles Park and the Blue Lagoon Nature Reserve.
+However, the latter is currently poorly connected to Central Bletchley by foot and cycle. - 2.5.4 Bletchley Park, which is located on the north-western edge of Central Bletchley, is a conservation area with numerous listed buildings.
 There are also 2 group Tree Preservation Orders (TPOs) within Central Bletchley situated to the west of the railway line and numerous TPOs within Bletchley Park.